 One reason I refer to Ubuntu MATE Welcome regularly is that it serves as an excellent source of information about Ubuntu MATE.
 It acts like a Help system or user manual.
 This got me to wondering about whether or not there actually is a complete set of help topics offered within the operating system itself.
 I decided to test it out.
 I pressed the F1 key at the desktop.
 The MATE Desktop Manual appeared.
 Well, that makes sense.
 I saw a Help icon in the System menu, so I clicked on it.
 The MATE Desktop Manual appeared again.
 Hmmm.
 Not so good.
 I would have expected that the "System Help" would be help for the whole Ubuntu MATE system rather than just the desktop environment.
 After looking through the help system, I discovered that there was no built-in help for the operating system.

-In true Open Source fashion, I decided that it was time to scratch that itch and develop Ubuntu MATE Help.
+In true Open Source fashion, I suggested to Martin that it was time to scratch that itch and develop Ubuntu MATE Help.
 I learned how the help system works in Ubuntu and Ubuntu MATE.
 I learned how to use the tools to author and edit help topics.
-I consolidated all of the great material I could find that was scattered within Ubuntu MATE Welcome and the Ubuntu MATE website, then added a dash of information from the Ubunt MATE forums.
+I consolidated all of the great material I could find that was scattered within Ubuntu MATE Welcome and the Ubuntu MATE website, then added a dash of information from the Ubuntu MATE forums.
 I made the source materials available to Martin and his team.
 In October of 2017, the 17.10 release of Ubuntu MATE included an early draft of the Ubuntu MATE Guide.
 The most recent version of the Ubuntu MATE Guide has been included with Ubuntu MATE's 18.04 release in April of 2018.
 It is a comprehensive introduction to Ubuntu MATE including how to use everthing shipped by default, along with detailed instructions on how to tailor, tweak and customize Ubuntu MATE to suit your taste.

 Going Linux Podcast by Larry Bushey is licensed under a Creative Commons Attribution 4.0 International License.